ExtendRealityLtd/VRTK/GETTING_STARTED.md

 <details><summary>**Instructions for using the VR Simulator**</summary>

-* Follow the initial steps above by adding the `VRSimulatorCameraRig` prefab from `VRTK/Prefabs` as a child of the SDK Setup game object.
+* Follow the initial steps above by adding the `[VRSimulator_CameraRig]` prefab from `VRTK/Prefabs/CameraRigs` as a child of the SDK Setup game object.
 * Use the Left Alt to switch between mouse look and move a hand.
 * Press Tab to switch between left/right hands.
 * Hold Left Shift to change from translation to rotation for the hands.